What is Character Education and Social and Emotional Learning?

 values.
 Students with good character are caring, just, and responsible.
 They have developed an internal motivation to do their

 best and to contribute to the world around them.
 Academic performance often improves.

 Project Wisdom is a highly-respected character education and social and emotional program.
-It is one of the nation’s oldest Character Education programs and is currently licensed in over 19,000 schools nationwide.
-There are three key components to this nationally-recognized,
+It is one of the nation’s oldest Character Education programs and is currently licensed in over 19,000 schools across the U.S. There are three key components to this nationally-recognized,

-proven-effective program that comprise our approach to character education.
-Each component supports the other.
+proven-effective program and each component supports the other.

 (1) For the Campus